MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ![publication list snapshot](media/privateLibraryExampleApp-publicationCardList.png)

-We can call [Evaluate API](reference-post-evaluate.md) with a KES query expression to retrieve the top publication entities and transform them into UI elements.
+We can call [Evaluate API](reference-post-evaluate.md) with the **publication list expression** to retrieve the top publication entities and transform them into UI elements.

 To learn more about how to get publications using Evaluate API, see `MakesInteractor.GetPublications(publicationExpression)` method in `makesInteractor.js`.